 Political economy from the three continents that produce the world's wealth and retain the least of it.
 Tools for understanding why the chains persist — and how to break them.

-Shiran Illanperuma is a Sri Lankan journalist and political economist.
-He is a researcher at Tricontinental: Institute for Social Research and a co-editor of the international edition of Wenhua Zongheng: A Journal of Contemporary Chinese Thought.
+Sri Lankan journalist and political economist.
+Researcher at Tricontinental: Institute for Social Research and co-editor of the international edition of Wenhua Zongheng: A Journal of Contemporary Chinese Thought.

 Emiliano López is a researcher at CONICET-Universidad Nacional de La Plata and Chief Economist at Tricontinental: Institute for Social Research.